 They’ve travelled the path you’re navigating.
 They’ve experienced the emotions you’re enduring.
 They have shouted for joy when they achieved the types of victories you’ve been dreaming about.

 You will learn from her.
-You will speculate about what she would say about your next strategic move.
+You’ll speculate about what she would say about your next strategic move.
 You will envision that day when you meet her, to tell her about the part she had in your success.

 Susan Wojcicki is the CEO of a little company named Google.
 In fact, she was its 16th employee, and volunteered her garage as its office back in 1998.
 She is also the CEO of YouTube, after she spearheaded its acquisition by Google (followed by the acquisition of DoubleClick).

 Oprah Winfrey’s career didn’t end when her talk show did.
 Instead, it seems that she’s garnered even more power and influence by supporting others.
-With appearances in films, a return to her roots as news anchor, a financial stake in Weight Watchers and the mounting success of her own television network (OWN), she is proving that a solid career foundation and reputation can pay dividends through subsequent ventures.
+With appearances in films, a return to her roots as news anchor.
+A financial stake in Weight Watchers and the mounting success of her own television network (OWN).
+She is proving that a solid career foundation and reputation can pay dividends through subsequent ventures.
 Oprah endured rural poverty, sexual molestation, teen pregnancy, the death of her premature son and class inequality.
-Her natural oratory skills and intelligence were evident at an early age, and she used those inborn traits to land her first public news job before graduating high school.It seems that Oprah can teach each of us something unique; however, we think her outstanding, universal traits include determination, the use of natural gifts, fearlessness and drive.
+Her natural oratory skills and intelligence were evident at an early age.
+She used those inborn traits to land her first public news job before graduating high school.It seems that Oprah can teach each of us something unique; however, we think her outstanding, universal traits include determination, the use of natural gifts, fearlessness and drive.
 Click To Tweet

 Marnie LeFevre is the Founder of Fempire.
 She is also a #1 bestselling author and marketing expert who has made it her mission to support women to achieve the success they deserve and to lead with confidence.
 She believes women can achieve anything with the right support and a sisterhood to back them up.